Reddone/case-ql/README.md

 knowing they will work 100% with target entities.
 And there's much more!
 You can also query entities using deep nested filters and write practically any kind of condition.
 You can perform insert, update and delete operations.
-There are also some interesting utilities for working with doobie, for example you can work with raw data in the form *Map[String, Any]*.
+There are also some interesting utilities for working with Doobie, for example you can work with raw data in the form *Map[String, Any]*.

 Considering that everything is serializable, this library is a good fit if you work with GraphQL.
 There is a module